Anchorage

 After retiring, Jones worked in a paid position for LaFrance’s campaign as a volunteer coordinator.

-Klouda, who has worked for the university for over 14 years, will help direct a team of the mayor’s staff to implement the administration’s priorities, according to LaFrance’s statement.
+Klouda, who has worked for the university for more than 14 years, will help direct a team of the mayor’s staff to implement the administration’s priorities, according to LaFrance’s statement.

 Recently, Klouda has advocated for the city to reform zoning and land use regulations as a way to address Anchorage’s housing shortage.
 In his role at the university, he performed the economic analysis for a recent sales tax proposal from the Anchorage Economic Development Corp.